InabaTatsuro/InabaTatsuro.github.io/_pages/about.md

 My research goal is to create an AI that can teach composition interactively.
 While the idea of AI composing music is fascinating, I aspire to foster a world where people can learn about diverse music, such as foreign music, from AI and use this knowledge for rich self-expression.
 I am committed to exploring what is truly essential when humans take the lead in composing.
+Additionaly, I really enjoy playing the guitar and piano, as well as composing music.

 I'm especially interested in the following topics: